Mayank-Bhatia/poker-function/README.md

 for the number of players (between 2 and 2000).
 The poker function will then return the winning hand!

 Note: This function assumes a 5 card hand.

+Rankings used from highest to lowest:

+Five of a kind
+Straight Flush
+Four of a Kind
+Full House
+Flush
+Straight
+Three of a Kind
+Two Pair
+One Pair
+High Card